flowcean/flowcean/docs/getting_started/new_project.md

         )
 ```

-This is the actual application of the modell.
+This is the actual application of the model.
-The `predict` funtion returns a data frame based on the undelying function, learnend by the learner.
+The `predict` function returns a data frame based on the underlying function, learnend by the learner.

 ```python